 Sewage backups are more than just unpleasant smelly messes.
 They can also be dangerous.
 Your family (including pets) should leave your home until the sewage removal is complete.

-When you have a sewage backup in your basement, it can mean many things.
-The most common explanation is that there is a problem with the main sewage drain line.
+When you have a sewage backup in your basement, it could have several different causes.
+The most common problem is that there is a problem with the main sewage drain line.
 When this happens, the sewage backs up into the basement because it’s the lowest point in the house, and those sewer drains are the easiest means of escape for the excess water.

 It could also be caused by an individual clogged drain in the basement, which is likely the case if you are only getting back up in one drain.

 Clogs, buildups in pipes from grease, or improperly flushed items, such as paper towels or single-use wipes, are common causes of sewage backup.
 Damage to the sewer lines can also cause a sewage backup because it prevents water from flowing correctly.
 A strong storm with heavy rain can also overwhelm the city sewer system with water and result in backups into people’s homes.